MicroStrategy/embedding-sdk-docs/docs/embed-dossier-consumption-page/embed-dossier-consumption-properties.md

 ### `serverUrl`, `projectId`, `objectId`

-The required parameters in the dossier URL.
+The required parameters in the dashboard URL.

 These properties build the full report page URL to be embedded.
 The Embedding SDK builds the URL using `serverUrl` + '/app/' + `projectId` + '/' + `objectId` + '/' + `pageKey`.